 - When a user completes a course, send an email to that user’s manager, whose email address is stored in a custom user metadata key manager_email.

-- When a user purchases a product (in WooCommerce, Easy Digital Downloads, etc.) generate a and email certificate that contains their personal information stored in user meta.
+- When a user purchases a product (in WooCommerce, Easy Digital Downloads, etc.) generate and email certificate that contains their personal information stored in user meta.

 User meta data